Design-Computing/Design-Computing.github.io/md/week1.md

       **TIME OUT:** I make a lot of fuss about this in the lecture, but every year lots of people get stuck here.
 You _need_ to clone _your_ fork of the `me` repo, not the Design-Computing version.
 Be extra careful when you're doing this step.
 It'll pay off in the long term.
 I promise.

-      In previous years I've done a bunch of magic to fix your upstream, but I'm just going to burn it to the ground and start you again this year, so make sure you do this right this or you'll need to redo work.
+      In previous years I've done a bunch of magic to fix your upstream, but that took a lot of time that I could be helping other people.
+This year I'm going to burn it to the ground and start you again, so make sure you do this right this or you'll need to redo work.

       🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥